DatSciR/intro_git-github/AEET_2025/reproducible_science.md

 inconsistent.
 Some differences between Quarto and R Markdown in terms of code are:Diferencias clave entre R Markdown y Quarto

 -   **YAML structure -** both follow `key: value` but Quarto is more flexible and nested

 -   **code chunk header syntax -** `#|` syntaxis *(hash pipe)*.
 This is the preferred syntax in Quarto, although it is compatible with the older R Markdown syntax.
 The hash pipe adds more consistency across engines (Jupyter, knitr) and gives us more control over the order and spacing of chunk options (it’s not limited to a single line of options).
-Each \#\| line is interpreted as a key: value pair.
+Each #| line is interpreted as a key: value pair.

-Enhanced tab completion: start typing a word and press Tab to auto-complete, or use Ctrl + Space to view all available options.
+-   **Enhanced tab completion**: start typing a word and press Tab to auto-complete, or use Ctrl + Space to view all available options.

 ``` r
 2 * 2